Home » Nourishing Recipes » DIY - Make Your Own » Healthy Oil Free Granola Recipe: Oven or Dehydrator Method

 Instructions:

-NOTE: Do not blend so much where a flour-type mixture is formed.
+NOTE: Do not blend so much that a flour-type mixture is formed.
 Just enough to make fine pieces of nuts and seeds.

 NOTE: You may need to add a bit of warm water to help break down the dates into a paste.
 Add 1 tablespoon at a time, until you reach a semi-thick paste.